justsudoit/fnvmlwip/README.md

 ## Preamble

-**Title WIP** is a Fallout New Vegas modlist that aims to freshen up the visuals and core gameplay for a modern audience.
+**Title WIP** is a Fallout New Vegas modlist that aims to freshen up the visuals and core gameplay for a modern audience, featuring:
+ - Hundreds of high quality models and textures (very few vanilla assets remain in place)
+ - A complete overhaul of weather and lighting
+ - A revamped sound track, with many new songs and ambient sounds
+ - Many new locations to explore
+ - Many overhauls to existing locations
+ - Modern, high quality reload/attack animations for every weapon in the game
+ - New animations for many misc. actions, such as interacting with world objects, using ingestibles, etc.
+ - New gameplay mechanics such as weapon bashing, sprinting and leaning
+ - Picture in picture scopes
+ - Fast paced, lethal combat
+ - Extensive custom patching and balance tweaks to make the hundreds of included mods feel like a consistent, cohesive experience

 ## System Requirements

+Only the english Steam and GOG versions of the game are supported.
+Any other versions of the game will not work.

 Only, Windows 10 and 11 work with Wabbajack fully.
 LTSC, special variants, lightened editions or any other modified variant **WILL NOT WORK**.
 Your windows version **must be 21H2 or newer** to run Wabbajack.